Queen of Me

-Queen of Me is the sixth studio album by Canadian singer and songwriter Shania Twain.
+Queen of Me is the sixth studio album by the Canadian singer and songwriter Shania Twain.
 The album was released on February 3, 2023, by Republic Records.
 It is her first album since Now (2017), and is her first to not be released with her previous label of 31 years, Mercury Nashville.
 The album was promoted with the release of two singles and a promotional single: "Waking Up Dreaming", "Last Day of Summer", and "Giddy Up!".
 Commercially, the album became her third number one album in the United Kingdom, and entered the top ten in Canada, Switzerland, Australia and the United States.

 Background

-After releasing the compilation album Greatest Hits in 2004, Twain released the single "Shoes" for the soundtrack to the television series Desperate Housewives.
-Later, experiencing the breakdown of her marriage, Twain divorced her longtime husband and songwriting partner, music producer Robert John "Mutt" Lange, in 2008.
-She remarried to Frédéric Thiébaud, the husband of her former best friend, in 2011.
-The same year, she released the promotional single "Today Is Your Day", which had a moderate impact on the charts.

-Twain underwent vocal therapy after being diagnosed with dysphonia and Lyme disease, which caused her to nearly lose her singing voice; after which she embarked on a concert tour and Las Vegas residency before releasing Now in 2017.
-The album reached #1 in the United States, Canada, United Kingdom and Australia.
-Twain then embarked on the successful Now Tour as well as her second Las Vegas residency, Let's Go!.

-Twain released a Netflix documentary, Not Just a Girl which documented her career to date as well as documenting some of the recording for her sixth studio album.
+In 2022, Twain's Netflix documentary, Not Just a Girl, was released which documented her career to date as well as documenting some of the recording for her forthcoming sixth studio album.
 Tracks previewed in the documentary include "Inhale/Exhale Air" and "Queen of Me".

 Singles

 Twain released "Waking Up Dreaming", the album's lead single on September 23, 2022, following its premiere on BBC Radio 2.
 A music video for the song, directed by Isaac Rentz, was released on the same day.

 "Last Day of Summer", co-written with Jack Savoretti was released as the album's first promotional single on October 28, 2022, along with a lyric video.

 The second single, "Giddy Up!" was released on January 5, 2023.